ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-01-mastering-git-branching-basics-exploring-the-git-branch-command.md

   main
 {%- endhighlight -%}

-Suppose you create the branch and want to change it's name.
+Suppose you created the branch and want to change its name.
 How to do this?
 Let's see.

 ## Changing the branch name
-Chaing the branch name can be made with the `-m` parameter.
+Changing the branch name can be made with the `-m` parameter.
 I'm going to change the branch name to "dark_mode_support".

 {%- highlight bash -%}
 git branch -m dark_mode_support
 {%- endhighlight -%}

-If we see the branch list now, we can see the changes.
+If we check the branch list now, we can see the branch renamed.

 {%- highlight bash -%}
 git branch